Hafez al-Assad: Autocracy, succession, and death

-On 11 December 2024, after the overthrow of his son Bashar following 13 years of civil war, rebels set fire and burned Hafez al-Assad's tomb inside the mausoleum.
+On 11 December 2024, after the overthrow of his son Bashar following 13 years of civil war and 656,493 lives lost, (199,068 of them civilian), rebels set fire and burned Hafez al-Assad's tomb inside the mausoleum.
 Videos of armed men burning Assad's grave and urinating on it were published online.
 On 28 April 2025, videos and photos on social media showed his grave being exhumed by unidentified individuals.
 His remains were reportedly transferred to an unknown location.

 Legacy

 Hafez al-Assad was one of the key figures in the Middle East, who exerted considerable influence on the politics of the entire region.
-However, opinions about him and his actions are mixed.
-As the New York Times put it, "No lasting peace could hold without him, but none could be negotiated with him either.
-A treaty remained elusive largely due to his stubborn role in demanding back every inch of Syrian territory."
-Assad was able to build a stable state: his domestic policies of expanding infrastructure, medical and educational services, strengthening central authority, and intensive militarization of society, and foreign policy, which consisted of a consistent fight "against imperialism and Israel," have turned Syria into a closed regional power, whose views could not be ignored.
-His ability to get out of difficult situations, convince others and achieve favorable conditions for himself greatly impressed many diplomats who interacted with him.
-As The New York Times mentioned, "Mr. Assad most sought to create a legacy, remaking Syria into a power among the Arabs rather than a political football".
+The New York Times put it, "No lasting peace could hold without him, but none could be negotiated with him either."
+Assad was able to build a stable state: his work in domestic policies of expanding infrastructure, medical and educational services, strengthening central authority, and intensive militarization of society, and foreign policy, which consisted of a consistent fight "against imperialism and Israel," have turned Syria into a closed regional power, whose views could not be ignored.
+His ability to get out of difficult situations, convince others and achieve favorable conditions for himself impressed some diplomats who interacted with him.
+As The New York Times wrote, "Mr. Assad most sought to create a legacy, remaking Syria into a power among the Arabs rather than a political football".